AwesomeARC/NeoRunner/README.md

 }
 ```

-This file should be installed automatically if the script was installed through `make`.
+This file should be installed to the system-wide config directory automatically if the script was installed through `make`.
 Users may choose to modify this file however they wish.